 My favourite high street brands in the UK:

 - Superdrug – the rare product is not vegan, so just double check.
 They have clearly labelled products and are very affordable.

 - Original Source – for lovely shower gel.

-- Lush – all cruelty-free, most vegan – staff are really helpful.
+- Lush – all cruelty-free, mostly vegan.
+Staff are really helpful too.

 - Bulldog Skincare – all of their men’s products are suitable for vegans at the time of writing.